kflavin/importer/README.md

 #### RxNorm Importer

-The RxNORM data is loaded using the [Talend loader](https://github.com/rxvantage/data-importer-talend)
+The RxNORM data is loaded using the [Talend loader](https://github.com/rxvantage/data-importer-talend).
+The Talend loader is a jar built in Talend, and kept in a separate repo.
+It must be staged to the S3 script bucket manually, with the name `RxNorm_Loader.zip`.

 The lambdas live under `lambdas/product/`

 #### Database backup

-The lambdas live under `lambdas/db_backup`
+The lambdas live under `lambdas/db_backup/`

 ## Add a new Lambda